 Erin is an easy, breezy name native to Ireland.
 It means ‘peace’.
-It’s moderately popular in Ireland and unheard in the US.
+It’s moderately popular in Ireland and US.

 If you’ve picked Esmeralda as the given name for your daughter, you can choose Esme as the nickname.
 This French name means ‘beloved’.